flame-engine/flame/doc/widgets.md

 ## SpriteButton

 `SpriteButton` is a simple widget that creates a button based on Flame sprites.
 This can be very useful when trying to create non-default looking buttons.
-For example when creating that look it is more easily achieved by drawing the button in a graphics software, instead of making it directly in Flutter.
+For example when it is easier for you to achieve your wanted look by drawing the button in a graphics editor, instead of making it directly in Flutter.

 Remember that the Sprites must already be loaded when passing them to the widget.